CorazonJW/BARTsp/tutorial/HPV_negative_OSCC_vignette.md

 knn_result <- run_knn_spatial(obj, k = 5, method = "correlation", cutoff = 0.3)
 ```

-# 5. Construct input for BART
+## 5. Construct input for BART algorithm

 In geneset mode, we use the intersection of pseudo-time-related DEGs and SVGs to ensure precision.
 The overlapping gene set is then divided into two categories based on their expression patterns along the trajectory.
 Genes whose expression increases with pseudo-time are considered downstream-active genes, likely regulated by transcription factors active later in the differentiation process.
 In contrast, genes whose expression negatively correlates with pseudo-time are considered upstream-active genes, assumed to be regulated by TFs acting earlier in the trajectory.